Robotics-Club-IIT-BHU/Robo-Summer-Camp-20/Part1/Subpart 3/README.md

 11.**disconnect**: You can disconnect from a physics server.
 A 'DIRECT' or 'GUI' physics server will shutdown.
 A separate (out-of-process) physics server will keep on running.
 See also 'resetSimulation' to remove all items.

 ## Task for the part

+In this task you are expected to simulate the following conditions using the functions described above.
+1. **Total_Time_Step:** Infinite
+2. **Gravity:**
+along a direction 1/√2 i + 1/√2 j + 0 k , that increases from a magnitude of 0 linearly to a magnitude of 9.8 m/s^2 and resets to 0 and continues the cycle.
+*Hint:Gravity should be function that updates itself every time step of simulation.*
+3. **Bodies in the simulation:**
-Import the given [sample.urdf](https://github.com/NiranthS/Pybullet-Camp/blob/master/Part1/Subpart%202/sample.urdf) file at the position [2,2,1] and second.urdf file at [0,10,5] position
+Import the given [sample.urdf](https://github.com/NiranthS/Pybullet-Camp/blob/master/Part1/Subpart%202/sample.urdf) file at the position [2,2,1] and dabba.urdf file at [0,0,1] position.